F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: Singlets

 \subsection{Singlets in Three-folds}

-In this section, let $Y$ be a smooth Calabi-Yau three-fold.
+In this section, let $Y$ be a smooth Calabi--Yau three-fold.
 We will first determine the possible section configurations that are consistent from the point of view of normal bundle degrees in a three-fold.
 Following this, we determine the possible singlet charges and fiber types.